it-all/Spaghettify/docs/logging.md

 phpErrors.log
 written to in ErrorHandler::handleError()

-events.log
+System Events
-written by monolog (slim's container['logger'])
+inserted to system_events table (search systemEvents->insert for usage example and see SystemEventsModel.php)

-Note that some errors/events are written to both events.log and phpErrors.log (ie, CSRF Check Failure, Too many login attempts failure).
+Note that PHP Errors are both logged to phpErrors.log and inserted to system_events.